 Links to previous Member decisions:

+Title Date

+.
+B: -:

+Direct links to specific legislation or Gov ernment Directives

+Title Date

-Title Date Direct links to specific legislation or Gov vernment Directives Title Date Section 100 D - Local Government Act 19 972 - background do cuments The following documents discuss facts of important part of it, is based and have be the preparation of this report.
-(NB: the list documents which disclose exempt or co the Act.) een relied upon to a st excludes publishe material extent in d works and any Document Location
+Section 100 D - Local Government Act 19 72 - background doo cuments

+The following documents discuss facts or matters on which this report, or an important part of it, is based and have been relied upon to a material extent in the preparation of this report.
+(NB: the list excludes published works and any documents which disclose exempt or confidential information as defined in the Act.)

+Document Location